Editorial

 Commercial Independence

-Commercial considerations should not override reader usefulness.
-If affiliate or sponsored relationships are used, they should support the topic rather than determine the conclusion.
+Commercial considerations do not override reader usefulness.
+If affiliate or sponsored relationships are used, they support the topic and never determine the conclusion.

 Commercial-link practices are explained in the Affiliate Disclosure.